Capitol Insider: June 30 Oklahoma Primary Election Primer

 Oklahoma voters go to the polls on June 30 under some new rules and recommendations due to the COVID-19 pandemic.
-KGOU's Dick Pryor and eCapitol's Shawn Ashley talk to Oklahoma State Election Board Secretary Paul Ziriax about absentee voting and what to expect on election day for the Oklahoma Primary Election.
+KGOU's Dick Pryor and eCapitol's Shawn Ashley talk to Oklahoma State Election Board Secretary Paul Ziriax about absentee voting and what to expect on election day for the Oklahoma Primary Election in this Capitol Insider segment - part of the Oklahoma Engaged 2020 election project.

 Dick Pryor: This is Capitol Insider, your weekly look inside Oklahoma politics, policy and government.
 I'm Dick Pryor with eCapitol news director Shawn Ashley, and our guest is Paul Ziriax, secretary of the Oklahoma State Election Board.
 He is the chief state election official.
 And welcome, Paul, thanks for joining us.